mpsaavedra/las-marias/README.md

 We make a heavy use of the **Orun Building Blocks** packages, which include a wide range of helper classes, extensions and design patterns that are used in the system for easier development.

+## Documentation for developers

+Event this is a requested project we include some documentation to allow to future developers to understand better how the system has been designed and how it works.

+This is still a work in progress and it could be consulted in [here](./docs/index.md)

 ## Developers and Authors

 Well we are humans and we all want that in some way our work been recognize by other so here we go: